-There are few laws that govern the placement, training and maintenance of AEDs.
+- There are laws that govern the placement, training and maintenance of AEDs.

-AED Maintenance Program
+Our AED Maintenance Program

 First Responder offers a complete maintenance program for every AED.